East Honolulu, HI

 7.75k people

-As of 2023, 15.3% of East Honolulu, HI residents (7.78k people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 15.3% of East Honolulu, HI residents (7.78k people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in East Honolulu, HI was 15.7%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in East Honolulu, HI compared to that of it's neighboring and parent geographies.